Migrating from Stripe Tokens to Payment Methods

 In summary:

-• /cards POST:
+• /payment_methods POST:

 • use stripe_id instead of stripe_token

-• /cards GET: removal of stripe_token
+• /payment_methods and /cards GET: removal of stripe_token

 Additional Resources